 You want to query or run tests against a table that has been restored from a backup, but you don't want your testing to affect the instance where the backup was created.

 You want to restore to an instance that has different access settings than the source instance.
-For instance, you can grant developers access to perform testing, debugging, or development using a table created from a backup of a production table, while you maintain restricted access to the production table.
+For instance, you can grant developers access to a test table created from a backup of a production table.
+Then they can perform testing, debugging, or development on the test table while you maintain restricted access to the production table.

 You want to move data to a different region but don't want to change the replication configuration on the instance that contains the backup.
 You can restore the backup to an instance that has a cluster in the region where you want your data.

 You want to copy some data from a table restored from a backup and write it to the source table.
-For instance, you can restore to a different instance, then write an application using a Bigtable client library or Dataflow that reads from the new table and writes the data back to the source table.
-This might be helpful in a case where only some data has become corrupt or you have another reason to only need to restore part of a table.
+In this case, you start by restoring to a new table in a different instance.
+Then you write an application using a Bigtable client library or Dataflow that reads from the new table and then writes the data back to the source table.
+This might be helpful if only some data has become corrupt or you need to restore only part of a table.

 You want a copy of your data on a lower-cost instance than the one you use in production.
-For example, let's say you have a 700 TB production table in an instance that has three 300-node SSD clusters (300 nodes X 2.5 TB storage per node).
-If you don't need replication or low latency for the copy, you can restore a new table from the backup on a single-cluster HDD instance that has 88 nodes (700 TB ÷ 8 TB storage per node).
-In contrast, if you restore a copy of this 700 TB table to the same instance that the source table is in, you need to scale up to 1,800 nodes to accommodate the copy, increasing the cost of the production instance.
+Consider an example where you have a 700 TB production table in an instance that has three 300-node SSD clusters (300 nodes X 5 TB storage per node).
+If you don't need replication or low latency for the copy, you can restore a new table from the backup on a single-cluster HDD instance that has 44 nodes (700 TB ÷ 16 TB storage per node).
+In contrast, if you restore a copy of this 700 TB table to the same instance that the source table is in, you must scale up to 900 nodes to accommodate the copy, increasing the cost of the production instance.

-See Managing backups for step-by-step instructions on backing up and restoring a table, as well as operations such as updating and deleting backups.
+See Manage backups for step-by-step instructions on backing up and restoring a table, as well as operations such as updating and deleting backups.

 Use the following to work with Bigtable backups: